Intro

 Large, rangy head with broad forehead & convex nose

-Body is short & stocky
+Body is short and stocky

 Traditional Colors